Silas Younkin was born on Dec. 28, 1844 at Paddytown, Upper Turkeyfoot Township, Somerset County, PA, the son of Henry F. and Mary (King) Younkin.

 Silas was a stock raiser and apparently always sought to expand his output.
 In June 1888, he and his nephew by marriage, Henry Alison Elias, traveled to Arkansas "on a tour of inspection," said the Times.
 "They want more room for their rapidly increasing stock.
 John Younkin will follow in the fall."
 They apparently returned safely.

-Tragically, Lucinda died in Wakefield on April 9, 1890 at the age of 34 years and six months.
+Tragically, Lucinda died in Wakefield on April 9, 1890.
 Her remains were lowered into repose in Timbercreek Cemetery.
 Those known to have attended her funeral were her son Walter along with Edward G. Hanna and W.H.
 Myers, among others.

 Later in the year of his wife's death, and suffering from kidney problems and his injured bladder, Silas applied for a military pension.
 His application, made in Wakefield, was signed by cousin and grand-nephew by marriage Howard Hartzell (of the families of Stephen Decatur Hartzell and Hila [Younkin] Faidley) and nephew Curtin Faidley (son of Hila [Younkin] Faidley).
 He was a member of Post 88 of the Kansas Department of the Grand Army of the Republic (GAR), a veterans' organization.

 Remaining busy as a widower, Silas and his nephew by marriage Henry Alison Elias (of the family of Moses Younkin) were appointed "viewers" in July 1891 to advise county planners whether to build a new road in Grant Township.